philc/book-notes/engineering/working in public - nadia eghbal.md

   established norms?
 How can you even label them as outsiders, when OSS is open to all?
 * "When it's unclear where to draw community boundaries, voting systems don't work very well, because there's no way to know whether those votes are representative of the total population."
-  * (Discusses possibly an open forum and thorough discussion process, but not dictation from a leader, and also not a wide vote.)
+  * (The author discusses possibly an open forum and thorough discussion process, which is not dictation from a leader and not a wide vote.)
 * "Creation is an intrinsic motivator, maintenance usually requires extrinsic motivation." -
   @Balupton.
 * "A proposed contribution might seem like a good idea on its own, but it's the maintainer who must